 3 - 4 weeks

 (a) ALL major story elements AND

 (b) ALL noteworthy scenes.

 As per manuscript critique.

 Additional questions?
 Want to chat more about how I can support you in publishing with confidence?
 Ready to dive straight in?

-Reach out through the Editing Services button below or shoot me an email and I’ll get back to you as soon as possible!
+Reach out through the Editing Services button below, my contact page, or the blue Chat bubble on the bottom right corner of this page and I’ll get back to you as soon as possible!